 Australia must also look to mid-century when we may increasingly have to stand to our own two feet, with or without the support of a major external ally.
 Trumpist isolationism may only be short term.
 But how these sentiments in the American body politic translate into broader American politics with future Republican and Democrat administrations remains unclear.
 Australia must plan for a big Australia.
 A big and sustainable Australia of the type I advocated while I was in office.
 That means comprehensive action on climate change and broader environmental sustainability.
 Again, as I have argued in my essay on ‘the Complacent Country’, only a country with a population of 50 million later this century would begin to have the capacity to fund the military, security and intelligence assets necessary to defend our territorial integrity and political sovereignty long term.
 This is not politically correct.
 But it’s yet another uncomfortable truth.

 Peter Hartcher concludes his essay by saying that “history is forcing us out of our complacency.”
 I hope he is right.
 Because he must be right.
 For too long we have been the complacent country on the retooling of our economy, with both a government and a private sector remarkably disengaged from the structural economic challenges and opportunities unfolding across our region and the world.
 I increasingly fear we will be left behind.
 For too long we have also been the complacent country on climate change despite the existential dangers now staring us in the face and a government just hoping to keep it all out of the news while the country literally burns.
-And for too long we hav been complacent in anticipating and responding to the profound geo-political changes now washing over us with China’s rise, America’s ambivalence about its future regional and global role, and an Australia which may one day find itself on its own.
+And for too long we have been complacent in anticipating and responding to the profound geopolitical changes now washing over us with China’s rise, America’s ambivalence about its future regional and global role, and an Australia which may one day find itself on its own.

 These are speaking notes as drafted for my speech ar the launch of Peter Hartcher’s ‘Quarterly Essay’ and may differ from those on delivery.